GaloisInc/BESSPIN-Tool-Suite/docs/evaluateSecurityTestsMode.md

 ## Compiling for non-GFE CPUs

-SRI-Cambridge, LMCO P2, and Michigan targets require the use of a non-default toolchain.
-The use of these toolchains is integrated in the tool, and they use docker images for that.
-Currently, the tool assumes that you have the docker service running and the needed images available.
-We hereby mention the steps of ensuring that on a CentOS machine:
+SRI-Cambridge, LMCO P2, and Michigan targets require the use of non-default toolchains.
+The use of these toolchains, via Docker images, is integrated in the tool.
+Currently, the tool assumes that you have the Docker service running and the needed images available.
+To ensure that on a CentOS machine, do the following:
   - Install docker ([instructions source](https://docs.docker.com/engine/install/centos/#install-using-the-repository)):
     ```
     sudo yum install -y yum-utils